AbhinavMadahar/thesis/proposal/outline.md

         - Commonsense knowledge models (e.g. COMET (Bosselut et al, 2019)) generate implicit commonsense inferences in multiple dimensions based on the knowledge graph on which they are trained (Kim et al, 2022)
       - Discussion on implicit commonsense reasoning found in large language models:
         - TODO: fill
-    - Why it's important: (half page)
+    - Why it's important: (half page; fifteen sentences)
   - What are the downstream tasks which use commonsense reasoning?
-Why are they important? (one-and-a-half pages)
+Why are they important? (half page; fifteen sentences)
-    - What they are: (one page)
-    - Why they're important: (half page)
+    - Quick summary of what each task is and why it's important (seven tasks; two sentences per task, one for what and one for why):
 - Finding better ways to do commonsense reasoning (four pages; one-hundred twenty sentences)
   - Explain that this is an example of trunk work (five sentences)
+  - Background
     - Define and describe abductive reasoning (fifteen sentences)
       - TODO: fill from (Qin et al, 2020)
       - Describe abductive NLI
         - TODO: fill from (Bhagavatula et al, 2020)
       - Describe abductive NLG
         - TODO: fill from (Bhagavatula et al, 2020)
       - Prior work
         - TODO: fill from (Qin et al, 2020)
     - Define and describe counterfactual reasoning (fifteen sentences)
       - TODO: fill from (Qin et al, 2020)
-  - Natural language explanations (NLE) (thirty sentences)
-    - What is NLE?
-    - Why is research in NLE important?
-      - (Choi, 2022) argues that natural language is a better medium through which an AI can understand the world because it is more expressive than logical formalisms, such as the three-tuples and knowledge graphs widespread in present-day commonsense reasoning research.
-        - TODO: fill
-    - Prior work on using NLE to improve commonsense reasoning
-      - (Bosselut et al, 2019)
-        - TODO: fill
-      - (Gabriel et al, 2021)
-        - TODO: fill
-    - Proposition to find better ways to use NLE to do commonsense reasoning
-  - Using pre-trained language models as neural knowledge bases (twenty sentences)
-    - TODO: fill from (Lin et al, 2020)
-  - Improving commonsense reasoning system's generalisation (twenty sentences)
-    - Through improving transfer learning:
-      - TODO: fill from (Kim YJ et al, 2022)
   - Methods (one page) (fifteen sentences)
     - Datasets
       - NumerSense
         - TODO: fill from (Lin et al, 2020)
+      - (Ilevski F et al, 2021)
+        - TODO: fill
+      - TIMEDIAL
+        - TODO: fill from (Qin L et al, 2021)
     - Evaluation metrics
       - SocialIQA (SIQA)
         - TODO: fill from (Sap et al, 2019b)